Types, Causes, Disadvantages | Sociology

-Non-Sororal is a type of polygyny form of marriage in which one man marries two or more wives which are not related as sisters.
+Non-Sororal is a type of marriage in which one man marries two or more wives which are not related as sisters.

 Causes Of Practicing Polygyny

-- Practice of polygyny marriage becomes common in the society where there are more woman as compared to men which creates imbalance in the sex ration.
+- This practice of marriage becomes common in the society where there is more woman as compared to men which creates an imbalance in the sex ration.

-- People practice polygyny marriage for economic benefit.
-In some of the African Tribes like longas and Thongas people practice polygyny form of marriage thinking that women can contribute in family income.
+- People practice this marriage for economic benefit.
+In some of the African Tribes like longas and Thongas people practice polygyny forms of marriage thinking that women can contribute to family income.

-- Many people practice polygyny marriage to enjoy sex life with multiple wives because sex relation with a woman during her menstrual ,pregnancy and lactation periods are tabooed in many societies.
+- Many people practice this marriage to enjoy a sex life with multiple wives because of sex relations with a woman during her menstrual, pregnancy, and lactation periods are taboo in many societies.

-- Many people practice polygyny marriage because of childlessness of the first wife.
+- Many people practice this marriage because of the childlessness of the first wife.

-- Having more wives leads to more no. of children which increases economic burden on the head of the family as he has to support in family.
+- Having more wives leads to more no. of children which increase the economic burden on the head of the family as he has to support in the family.